opendocsg/slw-judgments-backfill/2011_SGHC_109/report.md

 12     Therefore, according to Prakash J, an adjudicator obtains jurisdiction to hear and determine an adjudication application as soon as he accepts the appointment made by the SMC.
 Applying that to the case before me, it appears that as an adjudicator’s jurisdiction does not stem from a “properly completed and served payment claim”, this court should not be reviewing the Adjudicator’s decision on the two issues raised in this appeal.

-13     About two months after her decision in _Chip Hup_ , Prakash J set out her views in _SEF Construction Pte Ltd v Skoy Connected Pte Ltd_ [2010] 1 SLR 733 (“ _SEF Construction_ ”) on the court’s role when asked to set aside an adjudication determination or a judgment arising from the same.
+13     About two months after her decision in _Chip Hup_ , Prakash J set out her views in _SEF Construction Pte Ltd v Skoy Connected Pte Ltd_ <span class="citation">[2010] 1 SLR 733</span> (“ _SEF Construction_ ”) on the court’s role when asked to set aside an adjudication determination or a judgment arising from the same.
 She said at [42]:

  42 Accordingly, instead of reviewing the merits (in any direct or indirect fashion), it is my view